Brunocds/cleaning-robot/README.md

 ### Files to be read

-Before running the codes, it's necessary to have the coordinates of the vertices from the water mirror's graph and the trajectory that the robot will do through these vertices:
+Before running the codes, it's necessary to have the coordinates of the vertices from the water mirror's graph and the trajectory that the robot will do through these vertices.
+Given that, the developed codes need:

-* Graph's vertices file: this file has to be in the format of "Surface Evolver" Data File, usually with the extension ".fe", containing the index of each vertice along with its x, y and z coordinates.
+* __Graph's vertices file__: this file has to be in the format of "Surface Evolver" Data File, usually with the extension ".fe", containing the index of each vertice along with its x, y and z coordinates.
+* __Trajectory file:__ : this file can be a simple text file containing the indexes numbers of the graph's vertices file, one per line, in the order desired by the robot to go through.
+One important detail of this file is that it must have a "\" character in the last line.

 ### Programs